 17. Pointe-a-Calliere is Full of History and Archaeological Remnants

-The Pointe-à-Callière houses a museum of archaeology and history, and is located at the street across Place Royale in Old Montreal.
+The Pointe-à-Callière houses a museum of archaeology and history and is located on the street across Place Royale in Old Montreal.
 Place Royale was part and parcel of early colonial life.

 It is where the markets and parade grounds were located until later the government building replaced them.
 However, beneath present-day Montréal, there are still traces of these earlier streets and foundations, which you can examine during a trip to the museum.

 You can explore amid the old stone-paved streets, drainage ditches, and ground floors of buildings from the 17th century as you travel through the city’s past underneath.

 As you move through the museum, the narrative is revealed in layers of history through relics, maps, and artifacts.
 It is a must do in Montreal for all history lovers.